“Joy, beautiful spark of the gods,

 NUDA VERISTAS: The naked truth.
 This is the beginning on the quest for happiness.
 She is pure, arms streched out, the floating female Genii.
 Her eyes are closed as she reaches out to the world, to embrace it, to be embraced.

 It opens up with gentle citruses, bright and optimistic.
 You can almost feel the softness of flower petals touching your skin, cooling it down.
 I don’t know why but my first thought was: I wish I wore this perfume on my wedding day!
 What a perfect bridal!

 This optimistic, bright opening very smoothly transitions to reveal a bouquet of flowers, dainty white jasmine flowers like tulle of my wedding dress.

-Later on musks and patchouly give a golden touch to all this whiteness, never to heavy, just adding it spice and an aura of glowing skin.
+Later on, musks and patchouli give a golden touch to all this whiteness, never too heavy, just adding it spice and an aura of glowing skin.

-It lasts above average, I would say ten hours on my skin and it retains this optimistic, fresh and transluscent glow.
+It lasts above average, I would say ten hours on my skin and it retains this optimistic, fresh and translucent glow.